Energy - the Best Deal

 3. And given we know that ‘affordability, accessibility and portability’ are key planks of ‘the best deal’, if continuous downward pressure on energy prices for consumers isn’t the purpose of the sandbox, then why bother?

-We think a good question to ask is whether it is possible to achieve the aspirations tabled by Ausgrid around the urban renewable energy zone (UREZ).
-In essence Ausgrid says that cities like Sydney can, if correctly enabled, motivated and managed, generate, store and deliver clean energy to consumers at a lower cost than long hauling energy from renewable sources of wind, solar and batteries on the distant western slopes of NSW.
+We think good questions to also ask are whether it is possible to achieve the aspirations tabled by Ausgrid around the urban renewable energy zone (UREZ) and if it will achieve the ‘best deal’ for all.
+In essence Ausgrid and others say that cities like Sydney can, if correctly enabled, motivated and managed, generate, store and deliver clean energy to consumers at a lower cost than long hauling energy from renewable sources of wind, solar and batteries on the distant western slopes of NSW.

 We totally agree with this statement, see our blog on Open vs Closed UREZ.
-So the other questions to ask include:
+But we need to be confident that the current Ausgrid proposal is ‘correctly enabled’ and has:

 As a company, Ausgrid is responsible to ensure shareholder value.
 But the Government, having granted Ausgrid a monopoly, is also responsible to ensure the terms of that grant are maintained.
 And of course, consumers, who ultimately foot the bill for DNSPs, must be able to get ‘the best deal’.
 Not just electricity consumer owners, but all electricity consumers.